Local Search Rankings: The Content Gap Analysis

 - Core Web Vitals performance

-### Pillar 3: Local Business Signals
+### Pillar 3: Service Business Signals

 Google My Business optimization and citation consistency: